Christopher Rowe (author)

 Christopher Rowe (born December 25, 1969) is an American science fiction and fantasy writer, whose stories have been finalists for the Hugo Award, the Nebula Award, the Theodore Sturgeon Memorial Award, and the World Fantasy Award.

 Career

 Rowe's first professionally published short story was "Kin to Crows" (Realms of Fantasy, 1998).
 His best-known story is "The Voluntary State" (Sci Fiction, 2004), which was nominated for multiple major awards.
 That story was followed by two sequels: "The Border State" (2017) and These Prisoning Hills (2022).

 His 2017 short-story collection Telling the Map received positive reviews from Publishers Weekly ("wild creativity, haunting imagery, and lyricism"), Kirkus Reviews (a "clutch of complex, persuasive visions of an alternate South"), and Tor.com ("a stellar set of stories that mesh well together").

 Personal life

-He lives in Lexington, Kentucky with his wife, fellow author Gwenda Bond.
-The two met at a writing conference in 2001 and were married in 2004.
-They are co-authors for the The Supernormal Sleuthing Service book series.
+He lives in Lexington, Kentucky.
+He was married to fellow author Gwenda Bond, with whom he co-authored The Supernormal Sleuthing Service book series, from 2004 to 2023.